 Section 3: Installing Android Studio

-Android Studio is Google’s new development environment for building Android Applications.
-It was first release as version 1.0 in December 2014.
+Android Studio is Google’s development environment for building Android Applications.
+It was first released as version 1.0 in December 2014.
 Before Android Studios introduction, it was common to use Eclipse and the ADT bundle to develop Android applications.
-Our first step in getting Android Studio up and running is ensure we have the Java Development Kit installed on our Windows box.
+Our first step in getting Android Studio up and running is to ensure we have the Java Development Kit installed on our Windows box.

 3.1 Ensure Java Development Kit (JDK) is installed